Deaths of Kris Kremers and Lisanne Froon: Disappearance

 Kremers and Froon arrived in Panama on 15 March 2014.
 They toured the country for two weeks before arriving in Boquete, Chiriquí, on 29 March to live with a local family for a month while volunteering with children.
-On 1 April around 11 am, they went hiking near the clouded forests that surrounded the Baru volcano, on the El Pianista trail, not far from Boquete.
+On 1 April around 11 am, they went hiking near the clouded forests that surround the Baru volcano, following the El Pianista trail close to Boquete.
 Some sources say they took with them a dog that belonged to the owners of the Il Pianista restaurant.
 The women wrote on Facebook that they intended to walk around Boquete, and it was reported that they had been seen having brunch with two young Dutch men before embarking on the trail.

-Some sources claim the owners of the restaurant became alarmed when their dog returned home that night without Kremers and Froon.
-Froon's parents stopped receiving text messages, which both women had been sending to their families daily.
 On the morning of 2 April, the women missed an appointment with a local guide.
 On 6 April, their parents arrived in Panama along with police, dog units, and detectives from the Netherlands to conduct a full-scale search of the forests for 10 days.
 The parents offered a US$30,000 reward for any information leading to the whereabouts of Kremers and Froon.